NetSecTools/dnsViz-CSEC462-2171-chesley-decker-gunkle/README.md

 "index.html" includes a **"// config variables //"** field, which dictates the Latitude and Longitude of the DNS server, and the source CSV to retrieve queries from.

+The visualization must be run on a webserver to allow access to the input file.
+Place the visualizer contents in the content directory of your webserver.

+If running locally, you can use a variety of options to set up a temporary http server, examples will be included below.

+#### Windows Server Install
+Requirements: Node.js, Node Package Manager
+To install the http server, use the command `npm install http-server`.

+Navigate to the **visualizer** directory on your device, and run `http-server --cors` to start the server.

+This command will output the IP addresses and port numbers used to access the server.
+The `--cors` flag is necessary to allow local file access for Javascript.

+The **sourceFile** field in /src/index.html should be `http://localhost:port/[input directory]` with the default configuration.

+#### Linux Server Install
+Requirements: Python
+Run `python3 -m http.server' and load the page on **http://localhost:8000**.
+These instructions should also work for Windows if Python is installed.

 Config variables:

     sourceFile: Path to the CSV file used for query input